Tebaks/Codingame-Code4Life/README.md

 # Summary
 Overall I tried tons of things attack, defence, distraction, wait with molecules but it took 10 hours to go silver and 20-30 hours to trying to be gold but I stuck on Silver #2/500 and #403 in total.
 Mostly first I do what enemy do and than improve it, it works until bronze.
 Bronze to silver I became more creative.
 That was very fun at the beginning but stuck at silver was exhausting.
-At the end of I did my best.
+But system raise my rank up to gold 15 days after my submission because of Boss lost of point.
+At the end I did my best.
+I'm happy with result.